Students gain practical experience that complements future/current college courses. Internships also help students prepare for prospective employment.

 - Apply to the appropriate contact person at the place where you hope to intern.
 If the contact is interested, you will need a resume and writing samples for an interview.

-- Once you have been hired for an internship, take a copy of the college internship contract form to your internship supervisor.
-The department secretary and the registrar have copies of this form.
+- Once you have been hired for an internship, take a copy of the college learning contract form to your internship supervisor.
+The department assistant, 317 Spes Unica and the registrar have copies of this form.
 You and your supervisor will need to complete the form.
 When it is signed by all the appropriate people, take it to the department assistant.
-She will send a copy of the contract to the registrar’s office and the Office of Academic Affairs.
+She will send a copy of the contract to the registrar’s office.

 - Begin your internship during the first week of classes.
 The internship ends during the last class week.